-Use salt pork or hog jowl in this delicious traditional New Year's Day dish, also known as Hoppin' John.
-Black-eyed peas, along with greens and cornbread, are eaten on New Year's Day for good luck throughout the year.
+These Southern black-eyed peas are a traditional New Year's Day dish, also known as Hoppin' John.
+Black-eyed peas, along with greens and cornbread, are eaten on New Year's Day for good luck and prosperity throughout the year.

 - 1 pound dried black-eyed peas

 - 4 ounces salt pork

 - 1 large onion

 - 8 ounces ham (about 2 cups, diced)

 - 1/2 red bell pepper (diced)